okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 ## SDKs and sample apps

-Okta has a host of SDKs available for integrating new Identity Engine features into your apps using [Okta deployment models](#authentication-deployment-models), and sample apps to show them in action.
+Okta has a host of SDKs available for integrating new Identity Engine features into your apps using [Okta deployment models](#authentication-deployment-models).
+There are also sample apps to show them in action.

 * [Browse our SDKs and samples](/code/)
 * [Set up and explore our Identity Engine sample apps](/docs/guides/oie-embedded-common-download-setup-app/)